 See All Undergraduate Degrees

-Master's in Fashion Merchandising & Retail Management (MPS) *Offered Online
+Master's in Fashion Merchandising & Retail Management (MPS) *also offered online

 With a Master of Professional Studies (MPS) from LIM College, you gain a competitive advantage in today’s retail, apparel, and merchandising markets.